misthero/dnd5e-spellpoints/README.md

 # Advanced Magic - Spell Points System 5e

-FoundryVTT module for using  Spell Point in D&D5e
+FoundryVTT module for using  Spell Point in D&D5e.

-## D&D System V3+ notes

-The module has been update for compatibility to D&D v3.
-Starting from version 2.0.0 of this module it will not be compatible with previous versions of the Foundry D&D system.
-Now it uses "Items" to allow a character to cast using spell points instead of a resource.
-Each Spell Points Item can be configured indipendently or follow the global settings.
-The Spell Point Item is in a compendium included with the module starting from v2, you need to drag the item to your character sheet to enable it for that character.

-### Not using spellpoints for your games? well, you should, spellpoints are much better than slots!!
+**Not using spellpoints for your games? well, you should, spellpoints are much better than slots!!**

 This module uses the variant rules found in the DMG to allow character to cast spells using a resource named "Spell Points".
 It also allow to create your custom Spell Points / Mana rules and advancement system.